bwann/homelab/README.md

 This is ikeacluster, my take on using an IKEA HELMER filing cabinet and turning it into a nearly silent, low power, rig for a home lab.
 It supports up to 10x mini-ITX motherboards, a mixture of 20x 2.5" or 3.5" hard drives and/or SSDs, all running on a single ATX power supply.
+Best of all, it fits under a desk!

 ![ikeacluster](./img/7862072998_a28363d610_z.jpg)